 The company tax return is also called form CT600.
-It will include standard company information, but you also need to do some complex calculations.
+It'll include standard company information, but you also need to do some complex calculations.
 Depending on your company these include calculations like:

 The accounts and computations part of the company tax return must be in the Inline eXtensible Business Reporting Language (iXBRL) format.

-Because filing the return is complex, HMRC publish a CT600 Guide to help small business owners.
+Because filing the return is complex, HMRC publish this CT600 Guide for 2021 to help small business owners.

 You should check that out for more information, and again, keep in mind that many limited companies get professional help from tax advisers and accountants when preparing their return.